-An unforeseen benefit of the ABS has been identifying slight equipment problems that could lead to longer intervals of unusability or equipment down time.
-Intermittent faulty Multi-Pulse Triggers activity at one of our LORSTA's resulted in ABS blink being generated.
-These spikes were of such short time duration that local and remote-monitoring equipment did not detect an equipment problem.
+An unanticipated benefit of the ABS has been identifying slight equipment problems that could lead to longer intervals of unusability or equipment down time.
+Intermittent faulty multi-pulse triggers activity at one of our LORSTAs resulted in ABS blink being initiated.
+These spikes were of such short time duration that local and remote monitoring equipment did not detect an equipment problem.
 The faulty timer was repaired and brought back on line.

-To date, the installed ABS throughout the Coast Guard LORSTAs have successfully initiated blink when timing anomalies greater then 500 nS have occurred.
+To date, the installed ABS throughout the Coast Guard LORSTAs have successfully initiated blink when timing anomalies greater then 500 ns have occurred.
 The Coast Guard has formally notified the FAA that ABS installations are complete.

-Operations(OPS) Room Uninterruptible Power Supply
+Operations (OPS) Room Uninterruptible Power Supply

 Until recently, loss of power to the Timer Room or Transmitter Room has resulted in Loran-C unavailability for the affected baseline.
-During the past year, the Loran Support Unit (LSU), after evaluating and testing a number of uninterruptible power supplies, installed a Symmetra uninterruptible power "array", or supply (UPS), at LORSTA Jupiter.
+After evaluating and testing a number of uninterruptible power supplies during the past year, the Loran Support Unit (LSU) has installed APC Symmetra uninterruptible power "arrays", or supplies (UPS), at LORSTAs Jupiter, FL, Grangeville, LA, Carolina Beach, NC, and Malone, FL.

-The Symmetra Power Array Master Frame system, such as the one installed at LORSTA Jupiter, is capable of providing a maximum of 16kVA.
+The APC Symmetra Power Array Master Frame system, such as the one installed at LORSTA Jupiter, is capable of providing a maximum of 16kVA.
 The array provides conditioned AC power and protects the installed Loran equipment in the Operations Room from input power variations resulting from surges, blackouts, and brownouts.
 The main components of the Symmetra array are the power processing system, a battery bank, and the control/user interface.
-All components of the Symmetra Array are housed within one master frame.
+All components of the APC UPS are housed within one master frame.

 During normal operations, the power processing system receives either commercial or station generator set (GENSET) AC power, conditions the received power through a bank of power modules operating in parallel, and routes the conditioned AC power to the OPS Room equipment.
 An additional power module is installed within the master frame to provide redundancy in the event one of the power module fails.
-In the absence of commercial or installed GENSET AC power, the power received from the battery modules within the master frame is converted into conditioned AC power and routed to the OPS Room equipment.
-Hot swappable, parallel 120V battery modules supply Battery power.
+In the absence of commercial or installed GENSET AC power, the power received from the battery modules within the master frame is converted to conditioned AC power and routed to the OPS Room equipment.
+Hot swappable, parallel 120V battery modules supply battery power.
 Each battery module consists of ten 12V batteries.

 The control/user interface is responsible for coordinating power up and power down states, enabling transfer between bypass states, and switching between incoming commercial or GENSET power and battery modular power.
-Additionally, the control/user interface runs diagnostic tests and reports the Symmetra power array status, providing both audio and visual alarms for degraded operations.
+Additionally, the control/user interface runs diagnostic tests and reports the ADC UPS status, providing both audio and visual alarms for degraded operations.

-The bypass mode allows the technician to electrically remove the Symmetra from the OPS Room equipment power flow in the event maintenance of the Symmetra is warranted.
+The bypass mode allows the technician to electrically remove the ADC UPS from the OPS Room equipment power flow in the event maintenance of the Symmetra is warranted.
 During normal operation, the control/user interface reports the present load, the predicted amount of time the load could be sustained by the battery source, current individual battery module and power modules status, and displays the input and output voltage and frequency.